Isetta: De Carlo – Isetta (Argentina)

+The Metalmecánica Company in Buenos Aires commenced automotive manufacturing in 1959, when they started assembling a licensed version of the BMW Isetta.
+This received a light redesign, with a tiny, two-piece grille being installed on the door.
+798 examples were made, but they soon changed over to the BMW 600, which was built in 1,413 examples from 1959 until 1962.
+Metalmecánica went on to build the BMW 700, which they later redesigned to look similar to the Simca 1000.
+In 1965, they changed over and began building Simca Arianes under license from the French company SIMCA.

 Romi-Isetta (Brazil)

-In 1955, Iso licensed the Isetta to Indústrias Romi S.A., a machine-tool manufacturer headquartered in the city of Santa Bárbara d'Oeste, in the State of São Paulo.
+In 1955, Iso licensed the Isetta to Indústrias Romi S.A., a machine-tool manufacturer headquartered in the city of Santa Bárbara d'Oeste, in the state of São Paulo.
 The Isetta was chosen, because it was considered an ideal vehicle for use in the cities by virtue of its size and economy.
 Released on September 5, 1956, it was one of the first cars produced in Brazil, after Ford do Brasil and General Motors do Brasil.
 The car had received government approval as a part of a state-supported drive to establish an automotive industry in Brazil, but ended up being built without government backing.

 Some 3,000 of the Romi-Isettas were manufactured from 1956 to 1961.
 They kept the Iso design and used Iso engines until 1958, in 1959 they switched to the BMW 300 cc engines.